ludeeus/custom-component-store/README.md

 `/path/to/HA/config` **must** be the root of your Home Assistant configuration, and this **has** to be `rw`.

-if you use `hass.io` this will be `/usr/share/hassio/homeassistant`.
+If you use `hass.io` this will be `/usr/share/hassio/homeassistant`.
+You can also install the Hass.io Addon instead of the vanilla Docker container.

-When the container is running point your browser to `http://DOCKERHOST:8100`
+When the container is running point your browser to `http://HOST:8100`

 ENV | Type | Description
 -- | -- | --